SECURITIES AND EXCHANGE COMMISSION

 Products Covered and Supply Chain

-This Report relates to PerkinElmer products (i) for which Conflict Minerals are necessary to the functionality or production of that product, (ii) which were manufactured or contracted to be manufactured by the Company, and (iii) for which manufacture was completed in 2017.
+This Report relates to PerkinElmer products (i) for which Conflict Minerals are necessary to the functionality or production of that product, (ii) which were manufactured or contracted to be manufactured by the Company, and (iii) for which manufacture was completed in 2019.
 The Company outsources the majority of its manufacturing requirements to third parties.
-Due to the number and complexity of products manufactured by the Company, at a Tier 1, or direct supplier to the Company level, the Company has over 1,700 suppliers and as noted above purchases items having over 26,000 part numbers.
-The Companys supply chain management, research and development, and engineering organizations, working as an internal Conflict Minerals program team, conducted a risk assessment of products manufactured for or on behalf of the Company and determined that Conflict Minerals are contained in, and are necessary for the functionality or production of, a relatively small percentage of the components used in the Companys products, with electrical components, such as printed circuit board assemblies, being most likely to contain Conflict Minerals.
+Due to the number and complexity of products manufactured by the Company, at a Tier 1, or direct supplier to the Company level, the Company has over 1,600 suppliers and as noted above purchases items that are regarded as potentially containing Conflict Minerals having over 27,600 part numbers.
+The Companys supply chain management, research and development, and engineering organizations, working as an internal Conflict Minerals program team, conducted a risk assessment of products manufactured for or on behalf of the Company and determined that Conflict Minerals are contained in, and are necessary for the functionality or production of, a relatively small percentage of the components used in the Companys products on an overall basis, with electrical components, such as printed circuit board assemblies, being most likely to contain Conflict Minerals.
 The Companys position in the supply chain for these components is significantly removed from Conflict Mineral mining operations, smelters and raw material distributors.

 The Companys supply chain management organization determined that Conflict Minerals are most likely to enter the supply chain for the above-described products via transactions with electrical component manufacturers or distributors, or electrical assembly contract manufacturers.
-The Company estimates that for purchases in 2017 approximately 26,000 parts are within scope of the due diligence activities and as noted the bulk of these are catalog electrical components manufactured by third party organizations to their specifications.
+The Company estimates that for purchases in 2019 approximately 27,600 parts are within scope of the due diligence activities as potentially containing Conflict Minerals and as noted the bulk of these are catalog electrical components manufactured by third party organizations to their specifications.
 The Company has no ability to influence or exercise control over such third parties.

 Design of Due Diligence